-The Port of Melbourne has recently completed several projects, with more underway including:
+The Port of Melbourne has several projects underway, with more to come as part of our 2030 Port Development Strategy including:

 Port Rail Transformation Project